patdemichele/misc_utilities/README.md

 # Maxcurl

-Curls given URL, then performs `curlx` on all pdf files that are linked in the HTML of that URL (whether they are given with an absolute or relative path).
+Curls given URL, then performs `curlx` on all pdf files that are linked in the HTML of that URL.

+TODO
+* Adapt Maxcurl to work with relative paths